 Molly’s Cupcakes // This neighborhood favorite will satisfy any sweet tooth.
 Molly’s cupcakes are rich, decadent and award winning!

 Cafe Ba-Ba-Reeba! // This Spanish tapas restaurant is quite popular.
 They have fantastic sangria drinks (which you can buy by the pitcher).
 Perfect for a romantic dinner or a boozy brunch.

 Summerhouse Santa Monica // This coastal paradise is loved for brunch and dinner.
 The restaurant is open to the outside during warmer months, and provides a bright and airy ambiance.
 They also have a cookie counter!

-What to Do in Lincoln Park
+Things To Do in Chicago’s Lincoln Park

 Lincoln Park Zoo // Chicago’s beautiful free zoo.
 Make sure to walk around the whole park (including the nature boardwalk).
 One spot to catch beautiful views of Chicago’s skyline is on the bridge over south pond.

 North Avenue Beach // Considered Chicago’s party beach, this is a great place to soak up the sun, have drinks & enjoy Lake Michigan’s freezing cold waters.
 Lay your towel close to Castaways to enjoy popular music.
 Shop at